contentful/vault/README.md

 compile 'com.contentful.vault:core:3.2.1'
 ```

-> Note for Gradle: Use the [android-apt][apt] Gradle plugin, which lets you configure compile-time only dependencies.
+> Note for Gradle: Use the [android-apt][apt] Gradle plugin, which configures compile-time dependencies only.
 > Note for Gradle 3.0 and newer: Use the `annotationProcessor` instead of `apt`.

 Snapshots